 My lyric essay "Small Doors" is the featured essay for July in Marsh Hawk Press's monthly series, CHAPTER ONE: ON BECOMING A POET.
-A print anthology including all the essays in forthcoming.
+A print anthology including all the essays is forthcoming.
+Check it out here.

-A reading and interview with the Stonewall National Museum & Archives:
+Check out a reading and interview I did with the Stonewall National Museum & Archives here.

-My micro-memoir "Yentl" was published in Brevity: A Journal of Concise Literary Nonfiction:
+Take a look at my micro-memoir "Yentl," published in Brevity: A Journal of Concise Literary Nonfiction here.

-One of the happiest pieces of news I've received in recent months is that my hybrid-forms project P*R*I*D*E won the inaugural Hunger Mountain Chapbook Prize and was released during June 2020 (Pride Month!) in a limited-edition volume with stunning cover designed by Kelly McMahon to honor the victims of the Pulse shooting by name and likeness.
+One of the happiest pieces of news I've received in recent months is that my hybrid-forms project P*R*I*D*E won the inaugural Hunger Mountain Chapbook Prize.
+It was released during June 2020 (Pride Month!) in a limited-edition volume (with stunning cover designed by Kelly McMahon) to honor the victims of the Pulse shooting by name and likeness.

 “This collection of poetic microessays is the hybridity we need right now—lyric & narrative, real & imagined, fierce & tender, in love with the world & critical of it, so much fun & deadly serious.
 I admire Wade’s range of timbres, the ways this collage makes me feel validated & seen, & how much PRIDE makes me hopeful for a better future.”